Obliquey/StuMP3d/DESCRIPTION.md

     - [] Refactor my extraction of song + album info.
 Maybe even send all the info client-side and deal with it there?
     - [] Change the error pages of when the User authorizes my app with Spotify, if there is a state-mismatch or an invalid token.
     - [] Really, change all the res.redirects() is spotifyOAuth.router to things that make sense.
+    - [] Will want to edit how I choose albums/tracks to listen to.
+Say, if one of the albums is a single?
+        - [] Also, it'd be nice to make it so that I take tracks from several different albums to choose from, rather than all from the same album.